How Old Is America?

 The Birth of The United States

-Picture this: It's the early 1600s, and a bunch of folks from across the pond decide they've had enough of Old World drama.
+So it's the early 1600s, and a bunch of folks from across the pond decide they've had enough of Old World drama.
 They pack their bags, brave the treacherous Atlantic, and set up shop on the eastern coast of North America.
 These brave (or maybe just fed up) souls established the 13 colonies that would eventually become the backbone of the United States.

 Now, you might be thinking, "Wait a minute, doesn't that make America over 400 years old?"
 Well, not quite.
 It's like saying you're as old as your great-great-grandparents.
 Those colonies were still very much under British rule, like a teenager living in their parents' basement.
 They had some autonomy, sure, but Mom and Dad (in this case, King George III) still called the shots.